ishikaalunawat/NeuGrasp-Net/README.md

 ### Pre-generated data

-As mentioned in the [issue](https://github.com/UT-Austin-RPL/GIGA/issues/3), data generation is very costly.
-So we upload the generated data.
-Because the occupancy data takes too much space (over 100G), we do not upload the occupancy data, you can generate them following the instruction in this [section](#save-occupancy-data).
+As mentioned in the [issue](https://github.com/UT-Austin-RPL/GIGA/issues/3), occupancy data generation is very costly and cannot be uploaded.
+So, you can generate them following the instruction in this [section](#save-occupancy-data).
 This generation won't take too long time.

 | Scenario | Raw data | Processed data |
 | ----------- | ----------- | ----------- |